Ski Bindings: How to Choose the Best for Your Needs

 Q: How often should I replace my ski bindings?

-Q: Can I use any ski bindings with my boots?
+Q: Can I use alpine bindings for touring?

 A: Yes, many Chinese manufacturers produce high-quality bindings that meet international standards.